 Policy: Students who find it necessary to withdraw from SMC should make sure they understand the potential impact of the withdrawal on their financial aid before finalizing their decision.
-If they still wish to withdraw, the student should complete a Withdrawal Form and submit the form to the Records Office before departing campus.
+If they still wish to withdraw, the student should remain in continual communication with their advisor throughout the entire withdrawal process.